-Before an exemption authority can be issued to you, you will need to show that you:
+Before an exemption certificate can be issued to you, you will need to show that you:

-- are fit and proper to be granted the exemption authority
+- are fit and proper to be granted the exemption certificate

 - have sufficient responsibility to operate a tow truck according to the law